DaveStutler/ProjectD.K/ProjectRoleDocuments.md

 ## Summary ##

-**A paragraph-length pitch for your game.**
 What will you do if your leader betrays you?
 As a local multiplayer 2-D puzzle platformer game, up to three players can work together (or not) to attempt to escape!
 Each pirate player has their own unique ability to escape danger and help each other succeed.
 Collect keys and treasure in order to escape each level and be one step closer to taking revenge and away from jail!

 ## Gameplay Explanation ##

-**In this section, explain how the game should be played.
-Treat this as a manual within a game.
-It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

 Each player has their own unique skill:
 - Player 1: Press ‘W’, ‘A’, or ‘D’ keys for basic movement.
-Has a dash left or right when pressing ‘S’.
+Has a dash left or right after pressing ‘S’.

 - Player 2: Press ‘I’, ‘J’, or ‘L’ keys for basic movement.
 Can grow and shrink in size when pressing ‘K’.